-It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
+It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the winter.
 And warmer air means drier air that can impact our overall health.
-You may have never considered monitoring humidity levels in your house, or maybe you’re looking to find just the perfect balance.
-We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+You may have never thought about monitoring humidity levels in your house, or maybe you’re trying to find just the right balance.
+We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+But how do you know which system is the best for your house?

-There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to find out what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour is necessary and be a guide as you review your options.
+This will help determine how many gallons per hour is necessary and be a guide as you consider your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 All homes and families are different.
-Our experts at Strand Brothers Service Experts can provide you with a home health report to help you select which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Call us at 512-596-1257 or visit our online scheduler to make an appointment.
+Our professionals at Strand Brothers Service Experts can offer you a home health report to help you determine which humidifier will work for your home.
+And our assessment will make sure you are getting the best solution to fit your current HVAC system.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 512-596-1257 or check out our online scheduler to make an appointment.